mll-lab/laravel-graphql-playground/README.md

 It assumes a running GraphQL endpoint at `/graphql`.
 You can enter another URL in the UI or change the default setting in the configuration file.

+## Security

+For security reasons you might want to:
+- disable this is production completely (see `enabled` configuration) or
+- apply a custom middleware protecting the route (see `middleware` configuration)